 ABOUT STUDIO TRANSITIO

 Leen, PhD in biology, is an Innovation Biologist, Sustainability Transitions Expert & Founder of Studio Transitio.
-Previously Transition Research Coordinator at VITO Belgium and currently collaborator of nexxworks, systemic innovation and regenerators, she helps companies see that consulting nature makes business sense and guides them through transformative (business model) innovation processes.
+Previously Transition Research Coordinator at VITO Belgium and currently collaborator of nexxworks and regenerators, she helps companies see that consulting nature makes business sense and guides them through transformative (business model) innovation processes.
 Leen is author of the book Change the world City By City – A change maker’s guide to fast forward sustainability, that will be published summer 2018.

 In-the-box, there are always walls.
 Out-of-the-box however, there is endless creativity and infinite opportunities